Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

         address 10.100.0.105: There's already a reservation for this address"}]
         ```

-1. Use the following example `curl` command to check for active DHCP leases.
+1. (`ncn#`) Check for active DHCP leases.

-    If there are 0 DHCP leases, there is a configuration error.
+    If there are no DHCP leases, then there is a configuration error.

     ```bash
-    curl -H "Authorization: Bearer ${TOKEN}" -X POST -H "Content-Type: application/json" -d '{ "command": "lease4-get-all", "service": [ "dhcp4" ] }' https://api-gw-service-nmn.local/apis/dhcp-kea | jq
+    curl -H "Authorization: Bearer ${TOKEN}" -X POST -H "Content-Type: application/json" \
+        -d '{ "command": "lease4-get-all", "service": [ "dhcp4" ] }' https://api-gw-service-nmn.local/apis/dhcp-kea | jq
     ```

     Example output with no active DHCP leases: